Karen Petit, French ceramist

-Karen Petit is a designer ceramist, she creates her own aesthetics: clean and soft shapes enhanced by subtle details.
+Karen Petit is a French designer ceramist.
+She creates her own aesthetics: clean and soft shapes enhanced by subtle details.
 She gets inspiration in the past and capitalizes on it to design a new line.
 In 8 years, she designed more than 10 lines, inspired for example by the Art Deco period or Provence traditional ceramic.
 The common trait?
 A kind of romanticism and poesy emerge from her refined creations.

-Let's about the production process, given that all her pieces are handmade in her workshop in Saint Etienne.
+Let's about the production process, given that all her pieces are handmade in France, in her workshop in Saint Etienne.

 After each firing, it is required to leave the pieces in the oven during 2 days so their temperature decreases.
 So, 2 weeks pass from the beginning mixing the liquid porcelain to the final cleaning! #slowmade.
 Time, precision and dedication, French fine ceramic is demanding.

 I admire the craft artists, their talent, their passion for ancestral know-how and their pleasure in sharing their knowledge ; Karen is one of them.
 Atelier d’art de France, the French professional fine craft federation, distinguished Karen as a member, recognizing her technical expertise, her creativity and the quality of her work.